jdum/asciinema-scene/README.md

   type ETYPE is set to "o".

 Options:
+  -b, --line-break   Add line break at end of text.
   -i, --input PATH   Input .cast file, default is stdin.
   -o, --output PATH  Output .cast file, default is stdout.
   --help             Show this message and exit.